Kunjiramayanam: Plot

-Meanwhile, Laalu is convinced by Kuttan that the local policeman's sister, Reshma, has an eye for him.
-This makes Laalu very dreamy.
-But his dreams are shattered when Kunjiraman returns after a year and his mother fixes a marriage for him with Reshma.
-On hearing this Laalu secretly plots against Kunjiraman with Kuttan.
+Meanwhile, Laalu is convinced by Kuttan that the local policeman's sister, Reshma, has an eye for him making Laalu dreamy.
+But his dreams are shattered when Kunjiraman returns after a year, and his mother fixes a marriage for him with Reshma.
+On hearing this, Laalu secretly plots against Kunjiraman with Kuttan.
 They plan to lock the door of Reshma's room the night before the engagement in hopes of locking her in during the auspicious time, thereby calling off the engagement.
 But the drunk Kuttan ends up locking the door from inside and spending the night in her room.
 Fearing shame from the society and the greed of the people to have a wedding, Reshma weds Kuttan, leaving both Kunjiraman and Laalu broken-hearted.
-Kunjiraman departs back to the Gulf, but Kuttan tries to deviate Laalu from Reshma by convincing him that Paramu's daughter, Mallika, has an interest in him.
+Kunjiraman departs to the Gulf, but Kuttan tries to deviate Laalu from Reshma by convincing him that Paramu's daughter, Mallika, has an interest in him.

-Meanwhile, Thankamani's wedding has been fixed and Kunjiraman's mother insists on him marrying Mallika on the same day and same temple, when he returns.
+Meanwhile, Thankamani's wedding has been fixed, and Kunjiraman's mother insists on him marrying Mallika on the same day and same temple, when he returns.
 Laalu upon hearing this tries to spoil the occasion the night before, once again with Kuttan, by doing the same "locking the door" plan.
-Upon which they discover Thankamani absconding (from her house to avoid the wedding) and they also learn that Kunjiraman never left and this was planned with Thankamani.
+Upon this, they discover Thankamani absconding (from her house to avoid the wedding), and they also learn that Kunjiraman never left and this was planned with Thankamani.
 All unite and they plan a way to prevent Thankamani's fiancée from reaching the temple.

 On the wedding day, the group tries to block the way to prevent the groom from reaching the temple, only to discover him as a person not to be messed with, Manoharan.
 Manoharan agrees to this compromise and agrees to attend the wedding just for the sake of it.

 At the temple, Kunjiraman and Thankamani are married, without prior consent, but the occasion goes well.
-But Manoharan plays his own cards and does not let Laalu marry Mallika, instead he marries Mallika, claiming that he will not leave Desam empty-handed, leaving Laalu broken-hearted once again.
-It is later seen that Mallika has had several affairs and Manoharan is convinced that Desam is cursed and feels that he has received the biggest curse of Desam.
+But Manoharan plays his cards and does not let Laalu marry Mallika, instead, he marries Mallika, claiming that he will not leave the place empty-handed, leaving Laalu heartbroken once again.
+It is later seen that Mallika has had several affairs.
+Manoharan is convinced that the place is cursed and feels that he has received the land's biggest curse.